kgates-github/code_snippets/README.md

 Pascal's Triangles:
 ---------------------------

-JavaScript code that creates two versions of these:
+This is some code to check out Jasmine, the testing frameowrk for JavaScript.
+The code creates two versions of Pascal's Triangles:

           1
          1 1